glee25/digits/index.md

 #### Admin page

-To provide a simple example of a "superpower" for Admin users, the Admin page lists all the Contact by all the users:
+It is possible to designate one or more users as “Admins” through the settings file.
+When a user has the Admin role, they get access to a special NavBar link that retrieves a page listing all Contacts associated with all users:

 <img src="doc/Admin-page.PNG">

-Note that non-admin users cannot get to this page, even if they type in the URL by hand.